RHRafi2003/EDGE-Project/README.md

 ## 📋 Project Overview

-This project demonstrates a **full red team engagement lifecycle** — from building an isolated virtual lab, through enumeration and exploitation, to post-exploitation, pivoting, and professional reporting.
+This project demonstrates a **full red team engagement lifecycle** — from building an isolated virtual lab, through enumeration and exploitation, to post-exploitation, pivoting, and reporting.

 The **target** is Metasploitable 2, an intentionally vulnerable Linux machine used exclusively for educational and assessment purposes in a fully air-gapped VMware environment.